Anupam-USP/ML-Projects/README.md

 3. [Instagram Collage](Instagram%20Collage/) : Tried to implement OpenCV methods to manipulate images
 4. [Movie Recommendation System](Movie%20Recommendation%20System/) : Tried with the help of pandas, to recreate youtube/google like recommendation system (Though with some constraints)
+5. [Movie review sentiment analysis](Movie%20review/): Analysis of the sentiments in movie review with Naive bayes classifier and nltk toolkit.

 #### About Me:
 You can follow me for projects on